 Email marketing is one of the most profitable marketing channels for ecommerce businesses.
 It’s a great way to stay in front of past customers and new subscribers without spending money on ads.
 There are many email marketing tips out there and it’s tricky to know which ones really work.

-But if you want it to be effective, you need a smart strategy.
+If you want it to be effective, you need a smart strategy.
 And that can be challenging for small businesses that are newer to email marketing and strapped for time.

 Fortunately, you don’t need to reinvent the wheel.
 Plenty of marketers and entrepreneurs who have done this before are more than happy to share their secrets to success.
 So, we talked to ten business owners and marketing professionals to learn their best advice for successful email marketing.
 These email marketing tips are proven winners.

 1. Set SMART goals